 Gold carries no debt.
 Gold does not "earn interest."
 It does not issue an IPO.
 It's not leveraged to anything else -- although it is often "hypothecated" in paper form, leased, then sold to others, to the point that it never returns to its original owners.

 Considerable evidence exists that much of the gold supposedly on hand may have been "hypothecated" 100 times for every currently deliverable ounce in existence!

 Gold just sits there, blending in with the background, not bothering anyone, not earning interest, minding its own business – the business of survival.
 Ignore its potential, and your other investments may be dealt a death blow during the financial storms now building.

-In 2008, the world financial community found this out when virtually every asset class went into free-fall and seized up... except gold.
+In 2008, the world financial community found this out when virtually every asset class went into free fall and seized up... except gold.
 Yes, gold initially fell.
-Gold's instant liquidity meant that it was often sold, in order to avoid the financial destruction of a person's other investments –yet it actually closed the year higher!
+Gold's instant liquidity meant that it was often sold, to avoid the financial destruction of a person's other investments –yet it closed the year higher!

 Gold and Silver can serve as a "whole-life" insurance policy for the man or woman who possesses them.
 With a claim only from the holder – as they have done for 6,000 years.